stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 ### Recently Completed Features

+- **SonarQube Local Instance Setup**: Configured a local SonarQube instance using Docker Compose with a PostgreSQL database for code quality analysis.
+The setup is now organized in a dedicated `.sonarqube` directory with:

+  - Docker Compose configuration for SonarQube and PostgreSQL database
+  - Project configuration in `sonar-project.properties`
+  - Helper scripts for managing the SonarQube instance:
+    - `start-sonarqube.sh`: Starts the containers and waits for initialization
+    - `stop-sonarqube.sh`: Stops and removes the containers
+    - `run-analysis.sh`: Runs SonarQube analysis on the project
+  - Authentication configured to allow using default admin/admin credentials without password change
+  - Comprehensive documentation in README.md
+  - No token required for analysis with authentication disabled for local development

 - **Terraform Monitoring Configuration (PR #158)**: Introduced Terraform support for infrastructure management, particularly for setting up monitoring resources.
 Added DevContainer integration, pre-commit validation hooks (`terraform_fmt` and `terraform_validate`), and Terraform configuration files for:

   - **Log-Based Metrics**: Created metrics for requests, errors, latency, and validation warnings